evidence-dev/evidence/sites/example-project/src/pages/text-and-metrics/value-component.md

-# Value Component Error Handling
+# Value Component

 ```summary
 select 1000 as total_sales_usd
 ```

+* Success: <Value data={summary}/>

+The successful value metric is <Value data={summary}/> and shows up inline.

+# Value Errors

-Errors in the Value component are now inlined into your text instead of breaking your full page.
+Errors in the Value component are inlined into your text.
 Here's an example of an empty Value tag: <Value/> which will return an error, but will stay within your text.
 You can hover over the error to see an error message describing the problem.

 * Empty tag: <Value/>
-* Success: <Value data={data.summary}/>
 * Manual: <Value value=10000/>
 * Non-existent query result: <Value data=abc/>
 * Wrong query result name: <Value data={data.abc}/>